-Evaluation/Review Criteria Review Points a The description demonstrates a thorough understanding of program's goal, meets or exceeds the program's minimum outcomes, and clearly identifies the ways in which they will be achieved. ☑ 100
+Evaluation/Review Criteria Review Points a The description demonstrates a thorough understanding of program's goal, meets or exceeds the program's minimum outcomes, and clearly identifies the ways in which they will be achieved. v 100

-In the text box below, describe the overall program, activities and services that will be performed.
-Using the template provided, upload a completed SIH Planned Services and Expenditures form.
+2 In the text box below, describe the overall program, activities and services that will be performed.

+Using the template provided, attach a completed SIH Planned Services and Expenditures form for the region to be served.